 Myton has two inpatient units in Warwick and Coventry.
-Both have teams of nurses, doctors and other health care professionals who specialise in helping you and your loved ones to get on top of difficult symptoms, deal with any physical pain and reduce emotional distress so that you can return home better prepared to cope.
+Both have teams of nurses, doctors and other health care professionals who specialise in helping you and your loved ones to get on top of difficult symptoms, deal with any physical pain and reduce emotional distress.

 Many people want to have choice over where they are cared for in the last weeks and days of life.
 Often people wish to stay in familiar surroundings and we have a team of experienced nurses and care staff providing care for people in their own homes.
 This service is available in Rugby, Warwick and Leamington.